19hours/sg-statutes/Acts/Income Tax Act.md

 [24/2001]

-(5) Where an SRS member is eligible to make a withdrawal under subsection (3)(b), all the funds (excluding any life annuity) standing in his SRS account shall be withdrawn not later than —

-(a) 10 years from the prescribed retirement age prevailing at the time he made his first withdrawal under subsection (3)(b); or
+(5) Where an SRS member is eligible to make a withdrawal under subsection (3)(b), all the funds (excluding any life annuity) standing in his SRS account shall be withdrawn not later than 10 years from the date he made his first withdrawal under subsection (3)(b).

-(b) 10 years from the prescribed retirement age prevailing at any time,

-whichever is the earlier.

-[24/2001]
+[Act 34/2008, wef Y/A 2009 & Sub Ys/A:2008-ACT-34]

-(6) Upon the expiry of the earlier of the 2 periods referred to in subsection (5), any balance (excluding any life annuity and any amount not withdrawn under subsection (4)) remaining in the SRS account shall be deemed to be withdrawn by the SRS member and 50% of such balance shall be deemed to be his income chargeable to tax under section 10(1)(g) for the year in which the earlier of such periods expires.
+(6) Upon the expiry of the period referred to in subsection (5), any balance (excluding any life annuity and any amount not withdrawn under subsection (4)) remaining in the SRS account shall be deemed to be withdrawn by the SRS member and 50% of such balance shall be deemed to be his income chargeable to tax under section 10(1)(g) for the year in which the period expires.

 [Act 34/2008, wef Y/A 2009 & Sub Ys/A:2008-ACT-34]